0x1eef/ryo.rb/README.md

 [`Object.assign`]().
 There are more that are covered later in the **Examples** section.

 Ryo implements most of its functionality through singleton methods on the `Ryo` module.
-It is similar to how JavaScript's `Object` has static methods that work regardless of what monkey patches an object might have.
-Ryo follows a similar path as JavaScript where Ryo objects and Ryo's functionality are separated (as much as possible).
+It is similar to JavaScript's [`Reflect` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect) in that both have methods that work independent of the methods or property an object might have redefined.
+Ryo's singleton methods follow a pattern where the first argument is always a Ryo object, or "target" in JavaScript parlance.
+The rest of the arguments are for the functionality the singleton method provides.
+It is very much intentional that Ryo objects and Ryo's functionality are separated - as much as possible.

 **2. Compared to OpenStruct**